best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 (linters-formatters)=
 ### Linters and formatters

+Style guides are important in the readability and clarity of your code and should form part of your quality assurance process.
-As discussed in [](automate-style-checks), the process of checking and fixing code for style and formatting is tedious.
-Automation can speed up this work, either by providing suggestions as the code is written or by reformatting your code to comply with some style.
+However, as discussed in [](automate-style-checks), the process of checking and fixing code for style and formatting is tedious.
+Automation can speed up this work, either by providing suggestions as the code is written or by reformatting your code to comply with your chosen style.

 Two main types of tool exist for these tasks: